-Any Publisher that participates in Email Campaign’s with Advertise.com shall comply at all times with the Advertise.com Email Publisher Terms & Conditions (“Email Agreement”), which are provided below and are hereby incorporated into this Agreement.
+- EMAIL CAMPAIGNS Any Publisher that participates in Email Campaign’s with Advertise.com shall comply at all times with the Advertise.com Email Publisher Terms & Conditions (“Email Agreement”), which are provided below and are hereby incorporated into this Agreement.
 With respect to Email Campaigns, the Terms and Conditions in the Email Agreement shall supersede this Agreement and

 4.2 Reporting and Payment.
 Advertise.com will make its preliminary reporting of clicks (“Publisher Admin”) available to Publisher, and Publisher acknowledges and agrees that (i) such reporting may not represent the number of qualified Clicks for which Advertise.com will pay Publisher and (ii) it will control access to and maintain the confidentiality of its password for accessing the Publisher Admin.
 Within forty-five (45) days after the end of each calendar month during the Term, Advertise.com will deliver payment pursuant to Section 3.1; provided, that Publisher acknowledges and agrees to the Query Source Identification as described in section 2.6, above.
 For any request without Query Source Identification, Publisher acknowledges and agrees that Advertise.com’s ability to determine which clicks and ads are qualified or billable is impaired and thus Advertise.com may not pay Publisher for such clicks and ads.
 Advertise.com reserves the right to deduct from payments made pursuant to Section 3.1, or otherwise recoup any amounts paid to Publisher in prior months for non-qualified Clicks.